kubevela/kube-trigger/examples/README.md

 - two ConfigMaps
 - two Applications

-Although the Applications are empty, let's pretend they have used some ConfigMaps inside.
-It doesn't matter.

 ### What we want to achieve?

-- Once the two ConfigMaps are updated, the Applications are updated as well.
+- Once any of the two ConfigMaps are updated, both Applications will be updated as well.

 ### Try out

-Apply `sample.yaml`
+- Apply `sample.yaml`

-`kubectl apply -f examples/sample.yaml`

-Run kube-trigger (will automatically load `examples/sampleconf.cue`.
-Of course, we will support loading with cli flags.
+- Run kube-trigger (will automatically load `examples/sampleconf.cue`.
+Of course, we will support loading with CLI flags.
 It is just full of testing code right now).

-Edit the two ConfigMaps.
+- Edit any of the two ConfigMaps.

-You should see the two Application all have updated: `app.oam.dev/publishVersion: 'xxx'`
+- You should see the two Application all have updated: `app.oam.dev/publishVersion: '2/3/4...'`